Now Enrolling: Trial EAZ171 is addressing an important survivorship issue…neuropathy in African American women with breast cancer

 Launching the ‘Considering Clinical Trials’ blog to share information about cancer treatment options

-In the August 2019 issue of the ECOG-ACRIN Cancer Research Group's member newsletter, we highlighted the work of our Cancer Research Advocates Committee, a group vital to our organization.
-We noted the critical role this committee plays in advancing ECOG-ACRIN’s mission to achieve research advances in all aspects of cancer care.
-The committee was formed to help bridge the gap between researchers and patients; to ensure the patient voice is represented at every stage of ECOG-ACRIN clinical trial design and implementation.
-As mentioned in that article (available here), its efforts to date have been fruitful, in some cases leading to changes in therapy approaches.
+In the August 2019 issue of the ECOG-ACRIN Cancer Research Group (ECOG-ACRIN) member newsletter, we interviewed Mary Lou Smith, JD, MBA, who chairs our Cancer Research Advocates Committee, a vital group within our organization.
+This conversation highlights the critical role this committee plays in advancing ECOG-ACRIN’s mission to achieve research advances in all aspects of cancer care.
+The committee was formed many years ago to help bridge the gap between researchers and patients; to ensure the patient voice is represented at every stage of ECOG-ACRIN clinical trial design and implementation.
+As mentioned in that article (reprinted below), its efforts to date have been fruitful, in some cases leading to changes in therapy approaches.

-To complement and expand the work of the Cancer Research Advocates Committee, we are launching this Considering Clinical Trials blog to connect with the broader advocacy community, and encourage interaction, feedback, and dialogue.
-In each issue, we plan to feature one recently activated trial, one ongoing trial, and one trial that has published results.
+To complement and expand the work of the Cancer Research Advocates Committee, we are launching this Considering Clinical Trials blog to connect with the broader advocacy community and encourage interaction, feedback, and dialogue.
+In each issue, we plan to feature one recently activated trial, one ongoing trial, and a timely collection of trial results, including research recently published in medical journals or presented at major medical meetings.
 Occasionally, we will also include polls or design questions to help inform upcoming projects.
-We look forward to engaging with you on these topics, and applying what we learn to our research efforts.
+We look forward to engaging with you on these topics and applying what we learn to our research efforts.

 Leave a Reply